lezneklihp/dsend_project_1/README.md

 ## Repository content:<a name="Repository_content"></a>
 This repository includes the .ipynb file for the first project of the Udacity Data Scientist for Enterprise Nanodegree.
 The .shp and gzipped .csv files with the geographic & Airbnb data were partially too large to be uploaded to this repository.
-I thus have not uploaded the data.
+I thus have not uploaded any data.
 Nonetheless, the data can be found here:

 - Airbnb data on Munich: http://insideairbnb.com/get-the-data.html; All files from 25 November 2019 [accessed 01 February 2020]
 - OpenStreetMap on Upper Bavaria: http://download.geofabrik.de/europe/germany/bayern/; filename: "oberbayern-latest-free.shp.zip" [accessed 06 February 2020]